-Curriculum Units by Fellows of the National Initiative 2017 Volume I: The Illustrated Page: Medieval Manuscripts to New Media
+Curriculum Units by Fellows of the National Initiative 2017 Volume II: Literature, Life-Writing, and Identity

 Preface

 In March 2017 the Yale National Initiative to strengthen teaching in public schools® accepted public school teachers from twenty school districts in eight states and the District of Columbia to participate in six national seminars held at Yale University.
 The Initiative is a long-term endeavor to influence public policy on teacher professional development, in part by establishing exemplary Teachers Institutes for high-need schools in states around the country.